Legal services

 What will retailers have to do?

-Under the Bill, any person selling, exposing for sale or possessing for sale, vapes, tobacco and other nicotine products will need a personal licence.
+Under the Bill, any person selling, exposing for sale or possessing for sale, vapes, tobacco and other nicotine products will need a premises licence. and a personal licence.
 If this is managed in the same way as the alcohol regime, an exam will need to be taken and passed for the person to obtain their personal licence.

 In addition, the premises where such products are sold, exposed for sale, supplied for sale (including dispatch) will need a premises licence.